 The University preliminary examination requirement is satisfied by successful completion of a series of written cumulative examinations and by presentation of two research proposals, one of which is the dissertation research project.
-Each student is to present two departmental seminars, one of which will be on the results of his or her dissertation research.
+Each student is to present at least one departmental seminar on the results of his or her dissertation research.
 The student must present a dissertation and pass an examination on it as prescribed by the Graduate School, and other University requirements must be satisfied.